k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/02a_pubsub_config.md

 * The [Pub / Sub Actors](/articles/19_Broadway/actors/04_queue_actors.md)' input arguments, or
 * In the custom section of config.ini while adding the section name to the PubSub Configuration interface that the Actor is using.

-If the GROUP_ID, TOPIC and PARTITIONS are not found in either of the above, the exception will be thrown at run time.
+If the GROUP_ID, TOPIC and PARTITIONS parameters are not found in either of the above, the exception will be thrown at run time.